Sunday Pork Roast Recipe

 - 4. Strain drippings from roasting pan into a measuring cup; discard vegetables.
 Skim fat.
 Add enough water to the drippings to measure 1-1/2 cups.

-In a small saucepan, whisk remaining flour and 1/3 cup water until smooth.
+In a small saucepan over medium heat, whisk remaining flour and 1/3 cup water until smooth.
 Gradually whisk in drippings mixture and remaining salt and pepper.
-Bring to a boil, stirring constantly; cook and stir 2 minutes or until thickened.
+Bring to a boil over medium-high heat, stirring constantly; cook and stir 2 minutes or until thickened.
 Serve roast with gravy.

 Freeze option: Freeze cooled sliced pork and gravy in freezer containers.
 To use, partially thaw in refrigerator overnight.
 Heat through in a covered saucepan, gently stirring and adding a little broth or water if necessary.
 Yield: 12 servings.